slewsys/tree-red_black/README.md

 ### insert(value, ...) --> red_black_tree

-Inserts a value or sequence of values in a Red-Black tree.
-Since values are ordered, every value in a Red-Black tree must be comparable with every other value.
-The resulting tree is an ordered Enumberable collection of nodes, so that methods `each`, `map`, `select`, `find`, `sort`, etc., can be applied to it directly.
-The individual nodes respond to method `key` to retrieve the value stored in that node.
+Inserts a value or sequence of values in a Red-Black tree and increments the `size` attribute by the number of values inserted.

+Since a Red-Black tree maintains an ordered, Enumerable collection, every value inserted must be comparable with every other value.
+Methods `each`, `map`, `select`, `find`, `sort`, etc., can be applied directly to the tree.

-Method `each`, in particular, is aliased to `in_order`, so that nodes are sorted in ascending order by key.
+The individual nodes yielded by enumeration respond to method `key` to retrieve the value stored in that node.
+Method `each`, in particular, is aliased to `in_order`, so that nodes are sorted in ascending order by `key` value.
 Nodes can also be traversed by method `pre_order`, e.g., to generate paths in the tree.

 Example:
 ```ruby